Lawren10/printf/README.md

 Include the "holberton.h" header file on the functions using the _printf()

-This is a group project by LAWRENCE OGEREKA (github.com/Lawren10) and Sunday A Jimoh
+This is a group project by LAWRENCE OGEREKA (github.com/Lawren10) and Sunday Jimoh (github.com/sunday4me)